Battle Gear for the War on Ageism

 Clocking ageism is good for everyone, including Gen Z adults, who can face equally dismissive age bias in the workplace, and karmically–because attitudes will take decades to change—even those currently perpetrating ageist behavior.

-Related: As seen in Out Magazine, “SAY GAY” T-shirt Colorfully Fights “Don’t Say Gay” Bills” 100% of the profits from the sale of “SAY GAY” merchandise will be donated to organizations fighting the “Don’t Say Gay” bill in Florida and similar bills in the works in at least 15 other states.
+Related: As seen in Out Magazine, “SAY GAY” T-shirt Colorfully Fights “Don’t Say Gay” Bills” 100% of the profits from the sale of “SAY GAY” merchandise benefit organizations fighting the “Don’t Say Gay” bill in Florida and similar bills in the works in at least 15 other states.

 A few quotes on ageism below.
 Many more online here or at #AGEISMSUCKS on popularpublicity.com